Jason Manford: Singing

 Manford comes from a family of singers and musicians and sang regularly with them.
 In the TV competition Born to Shine in 2011, he was taught daily to sing in an operatic style; he went on to win the show, and has released an album of show tunes, titled A Different Stage.

 On 25 November 2022, Manford released the single "Assembly Bangers", a song he had been closing his standup show with.
-The track, a medley of songs nostalgically associated with school assemblies including "This Little Light of Mine", "He's Got the Whole World in His Hands" and "Lord of the Dance", will donate all profits to the Trussell Trust's Emergency Fund Appeal.
+The track is a medley of songs nostalgically associated with school assemblies including "This Little Light of Mine", "He's Got the Whole World in His Hands" and "Lord of the Dance".
+Profits were donated to Trussell Trust's Emergency Fund Appeal.
 The single charted at number two on the UK Official Singles Sales Chart on 2 December 2022.

 On 16 December 2022, Manford released Assembly Bangers: The Album with Chris Sutherland, with the "Christmas Assembly Bangers" single being released on the same day.
-Again, all proceeds were donated to the Trussell Trust.
+Proceeds were donated to the Trussell Trust.